Tim Robinson

 1976 - Parkville Campus Radio - 3OZZ-FM

-I participated in one of the first test FM broadcasts with a consortium set up through the University of Melbourne.
+I participated in one of the first test FM broadcasts in Melbourne with a consortium set up through the University of Melbourne.
 "Parkville Campus Radio" - 3OZZ-FM [92.1Mhz] had an experimental license to broadcast for three days in August 1976 and the studio was located in the Union building.
 I designed and built the studio around a Phillips broadcast mixer, some turntables and two reel to reel tape recorders.
-While the on-air presentations were rather dubious, the studio held up for the duration with no technical problems.
+While some of the on-air presentations were rather dubious, the studio held up for the duration with no technical problems [sigh of relief!].

-Studio set up for 3OZZ-FM test broadcast and Testing the Equipment
+Setting up the studio for 3OZZ-FM test broadcast and Testing the Equipment

-A 10w FM transmitter [in glorious mono!] and ¼ wave ground plane antenna were loaned to us by 2MBS in Sydney.
-The antenna was installed on the top of the Raymond Priestly Building [Roughly in the middle of the Parkville Campus].
-A temporary studio was set up in the Union building [which was in the building next door].
+A 10watt FM transmitter and ¼ wave ground plane antenna were loaned to us by 2MBS in Sydney.
+The antenna was installed on the top of the Raymond Priestly Building [Roughly in the middle of The University of Melbourne Parkville Campus].
+The transmitter was housed in the lift machinery room at the top of the building with the aerial cable going to the roof outside.
+A temporary broadcast studio was set up in the student union building, which was next door to the Raymond Priestly building.

 I was on the organising committee.
 Liberal minister for communications [Guilfoyle] at the time had a daughter at Melbourne University - a conduit to the minister.
 It was thought it may assist with getting application approved].
-Hoqwever the Government changed and needed to wait until a call for applications for new licenses by the Whitlam government.
-A consortium was formed between [then] Melbourne State College [formerly Melbourne Teachers College] , RMIT and University of Melbourne.
-Eventually an educational license was obtained in conjunction with RMIT [Now RMIT University] 3RMT-FM, which eventually became 3RRR-FM under an educational license.
+However the Government changed and needed to wait until a call for applications for new licenses by the Whitlam government.
+The broadcast was quite successful, with signal reports coming in from all over Melbourne.
+A number of programs had been prepared especially for the occasion with different on air presenters.

 [ Top of Page | Tim Robinson | Art Media Services | Cooking | Film and Video]